 Preference may be given to those who are established in their clinical practice, who have had at least some exposure to meditative practices, and who wish to deepen their awareness of contemplative-based practices and their clinical applications.

 According to the Nalanda teaching tradition, this training can be entered in either year.
 For those wishing to enter the program in the Compassion Year, acceptance is contingent on applicants’ professional experience and on familiarity with Buddhist thought and mindfulness/yoga practice.
-Accepted applicants will be invited to attend a review course to prepare for the Compassion Year training.
+Accepted applicants will watch an online bridge lecture to prepare for the Compassion Year training.
 New participants who graduate from the Compassion Year are invited to continue in the next cycle of the Mindfulness Year.

 Tuition for San Francisco participation is $4,000 per year.
-Tuition includes San Francisco retreats and all materials.
+Tuition includes San Francisco retreats, all materials, and does not include accommodations for the non-residential retreats.
 A small number of scholarships and flexible payment options are available based on financial need.

 Continuing education credits

-American Psychological Association: The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Spiritual Competency Resource Center maintains responsibility for this program and its content.Continue reading continuing education credits
+• CE credits for psychologists are provided by the Spiritual Competency Resource Center (SCRC) which is co-sponsoring this program.
+The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Spiritual Competency Resource Center maintains responsibility for this program and its content.Continue reading continuing education credits

-Applications are currently being accepted for the Fall 2019 Compassion-based Certificate Program in Contemplative Psychotherapy.
-Deadline for application submission is August 15th, 2019.
+Applications are currently being accepted for the Fall 2019 Compassion-Based Contemplative Psychotherapy Program.
+Deadline for application submission is August 26th, 2019.